Loneliness is an issue all of us contend with at some point in our lives.

 9. Be Patient

 All our tips up to this point are about actions you can take and things you can do to mitigate or manage loneliness.
 This one is about your attitude towards your situation.
 You can do everything on our list above, but still have to wait – for the class to start, for the meeting time, for the weekend so you can meet up with your kickball team, or for your sponsor to return your call.
-Breathe, know you’ve done everything you can do, and remind yourself that as long as you stick to your program, you’re on the right track.
+In the meantime, breathe.
+Know you’ve done everything you can do.
+Remind yourself that as long as you stick to your program, you’re on the right track.

 10. Cultivate Gratitude